At the core of this project is a fleet of crawler scripts that fetch data, clean

 If you would like to see a particular data source added but don't have the time or

-prioritize data sources suggested by our sponsors.
+will prioritize data sources suggested by our commercial partners.

 How to contribute

 Contributing a crawler is easy for anyone familiar with the basics of web scraping in Python 3.
 While OpenSanctions uses an advanced data pipeline for quality assurance, data integration and storage, the crawler API is simple and well-documented.